jhnj/johanjern.com/posts/working-at-pipe.md

 with a stint at [BCG](https://www.bcg.com/) with 21k employees).
 Still, at some point I realized that I kind of miss the fast pace of a startup, the responsibility you get (or have) to take and the impact you can have.
-So after some contemplation I was pretty sure that joining a startup was what I wanted to do.
+So after some contemplation, I was pretty sure that joining a startup was what I wanted to do.
 I was also looking at Fintech companies as ever since learning about (and interning at) [Stripe](https://stripe.com) a couple of years ago I'd been excited about the field.